 PIconStartup stands for Intel® Privacy Icon Startup Utility

 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the PIconStartup.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

 Description: PIconStartup.exe is not essential for the Windows OS and causes relatively few problems.
-PIconStartup.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of "C:\Program Files\Common Files".
+PIconStartup.exe is located in a subfolder of "C:\Program Files".

 The PIconStartup.exe file is digitally signed.
 The application starts when Windows starts (see Registry key: MACHINE\Run).
 The PIconStartup.exe file is not a Windows core file.
 Therefore the technical security rating is 15% dangerous.